|Technical Notes for HenrysRecords.org|

 Don't forget to restart the server.

-You could dry-run any of those last three steps by hand, if you wanted to check success at each stage.
-Typically 'make xml' has the most useful output, namely the "CHECK" lines on stderr that indicate problematic titles or soloists.
+You may need to run this step a few times, checking success each time.
+Look for "CHECK" lines on stderr that indicate problematic titles or soloists.
 Search for the word "gotcha" in asc-to-xml.pl for more explanation about that.
 Basically, asc-to-xml.pl is tentative about certain expansions of abbrevations in titles and soloists; you may have to add the title or soloist in question to the okay_titles or okay_soloists hash in asc-to-xml.pl, or, somewhat less often, modify gotcha_titles or gotcha_soloists.

-All data cleaning occurs in the 'make xml' step.
+All data cleaning occurs in this step.
 This is because we want the .xml files to represent exactly the same data as is in the MySQL database, since we encourage people to download the XML files if they need local data.
 Thus, the asc-to-xml.pl script is much more complex than xml_to_sql.py.

-The Makefile also does a bit of renaming, because we don't publish one of the opera databases (it's idiosyncratic, incomplete, and mainly for Henry's private use) but we do publish the main opera database.
-See the Makefile for details.
+This step also does some post-processing and some renaming, the latter because we don't publish one of the opera databases (it's idiosyncratic, incomplete, and mainly for Henry's private use) but we do publish the main opera database.

-The last step of data-loading should be run by hand.
-Do this on the live server, with the right passwords in place in the Makefile:
+Run 'make db' on the live server with the right passwords in place in the Makefile.

 Tweak the "last updated" date in index.html appropriately, and commit.